shivendram16053/VaultAI/README.md

-# Expense Buddy
+# VaultAI

 # Clone the repository
 $ git clone https://github.com/shivendram16053/expense-buddy.git
 $ cd expense-buddy

 # Project Overview
-Expense Buddy is a web application that helps you manage your finances effectively.
+VaultAI is a web application that helps you manage your finances effectively.
 It allows users to track incomes, expenses, and provides a comprehensive financial overview.

 ## Features